geekmomprojects/InfinityOctahedron/README.md

 <img src="./Images/Octahedron4.JPG" width="400px">

 Once the octahedron is assembled, you can wrap the LED strip segments around the outside edges of the octahedron so that each LED is nestled into its own cutout.
 I used small pieces of <a href="https://www.amazon.com/Glue-Dots-Line-Clear-Lines/dp/B00NGAZURO">glue dots lines</a> to hold the strips in place.
-You should be able to solder together all strips in a single sequence.
+You should be able to solder together all strips in a single sequence that wraps exactly once around every edge of the octahedron.